 Or if you’re curious to know the details for our plans for Intern this year, read on:

 Intern already has a wide array of capabilities and today we’re pleased to announce one more: accessibility testing.
-Thanks to a generous grant from Mozilla Open Source Support we’ve created the intern-a11y plugin, which allows users to run accessibility tests on pages or components using Intern.
+Thanks to a generous award from Mozilla Open Source Support we’ve created the intern-a11y plugin, which allows users to run accessibility tests on pages or components using Intern.

 In this installment of our series on building web applications, we look at the SitePen approach to solving challenges in web application development.
 We employ all of the solutions described in part 2 of the blog series.
 Additionally, we have some overarching principles we apply to our work.